 Kate Hore RNutr(Animal).
 Snr Nutritionist at NAF

-RAO, or recurrent airway obstruction, is commonly a likened to asthma in humans and can be a difficult problem to manage.
-It is a chronic disorder which usually shows its self as a consistent cough with nasal discharge, and frequently limits the horses performance.
+RAO, or recurrent airway obstruction, is commonly likened to asthma in humans and can be a difficult problem to manage.
+It is a chronic disorder which usually shows itself as a consistent cough with nasal discharge, and frequently limits the horses performance.

 A number of allergens contribute to RAO, and in summer these can drastically increase.
 High levels of pollen and dust exist during the warmer months, a time when many horse owners like to turn out their horses.
+Here the condition becomes known as SPAOPD (Summer Pasture Associated Obstructive Pulmonary Disease).
 Pollen is a common trigger in respiratory disorders, along with mould spores, and their ubiquitous nature can make it very difficult, if not impossible, to avoid them.
 These allergens cause irritation and inflammation of the delicate lining of the lungs as well as bronchoconstriction; this inflammation leads to fluid production and hence the mucus discharge and crackling chest noises.